Joint Position Statement of AAIDD and The Arc

 - Be provided in a manner that builds on the family’s strengths;

-- Be provided in ways that are sensitive to the family’s culture, religion, and socio-economic status;
+- Be provided in ways that are sensitive to the family’s cultural and linguistic backgrounds, immigration status, values, religion, LGBTQ+, and socio-economic status;

-- Assist the individual and family to maximize the self-determination of its member with IDD;
+- Assist the individual and family to maximize self-determination of the individual with IDD;

 - Be controlled, determined, and directed by the family itself, in partnership with those who provide the service;